-1. Introduction
+1. Introduction 4

 2. Applicability 4

 3. Definitions 4

-4. General Requirements 4
+4. General Requirements 5

 5. Basic Principles 5

 6. Content 6

 7. Test Regime 9

-8. Failure .
-10
+8. Failure 10

-9. Documentation .
-10
+9. Documentation 10

-A1.
-Appendix 1- Sample Template .
-11
+A1 Appendix 1- Sample Template 11

 A1.1 Example Template- ELA (DC) 11

-A1.2 Example Template-ELA (AC) 14
+A1.2 Example Template-ELA (AC) 13

-A2.
-Appendix 2-Electrical Definitions 17
+A2 Appendix 2-Electrical Definitions 15

-A3.
-Appendix 3-CAA Form 24021-20 19

-1. Introduction
+1.Introduction

-1.1 An electrical load analysis is a fundamental document part of the aircraft records verifying the airworthiness of an aircraft by providing evidence that the aircraft electrical generation, storage and distribution systems have sufficient capacity to power all installed electrically-powered equipment in both normal and emergency flight conditions.
-As such, an ELA has two main purposes-

-- (a) to ensure generating capacity is sufficient to supply the greatest demand of the equipment - (b) -to ensure the battery has sufficient capacity to power the required systems in the event of an emergency.

-1.2 From a regulatory perspective, there are two areas where the required performance may be stipulated-

-- (a) the original design basis for the aircraft; or - (b) the operating rule under which the aircraft operates.

-1.3 An ELA provides a means of showing compliance against these requirements.

-1.4 This advisory circular has been generated with reference to MIL-E-7016F and ASTM F2490-05.

-1.5 The initial ELA generated for type certification provides the baseline for subsequent changes and this should be kept updated with all future configuration changes.
+- 1.1 An ELA is a fundamental document part of the aircraft's records.
+It verifies the airworthiness of an aircraft by providing evidence that the aircraft's electrical generation, storage and distribution systems have sufficient capacity to power all installed electrically-powered equipment in both normal and emergency flight conditions.
+As such, an ELA has two main purposes: - (a) to ensure generating capacity is sufficient to supply the greatest demand of the equipment, and - (b) to ensure the battery has sufficient capacity to power the required systems in the event of an emergency. - 1.2 From a regulatory perspective, there are two areas where the required performance may be stipulated: - (a) the original design basis for the aircraft, or - (b) the operating rule under which the aircraft operates. - 1.3 An ELA provides a means of showing compliance against these requirements. - 1.4 This AC has been generated with reference to MIL-E-7016F, Electric Load and Power Source Capacity, Aircraft, Analysis of, and ASTM F2490-05, Standard Guide for Aircraft Electrical Load and Power Source Capacity Analysis. - 1.5 The initial ELA generated for type certification provides the baseline for subsequent changes.
+It should be kept updated with all future configuration changes.
 Where role equipment is to be used, the impact of this equipment should be immediately available so the operator can determine safety, suitability and any operating limitations prior to departure.